-A particularly egregious example was when wrestling's first megastar Hulk Hogan left the WWF in 1993.
-After losing the WWF title to Yokozuna at King of Ring, Hogan was never mentioned again until wrestling started taking on more 'realistic' storylines.
+- A particularly egregious example was when 1980s megastar Hulk Hogan left the WWF in 1993.
+After losing the WWF title to Yokozuna at King of Ring, Hogan was never mentioned again until wrestling started taking on more 'realistic' angles.

-A recent example; in late 2010, after his Face-Heel Turn, Tyson Kidd appeared on RAW with a new bodyguard, 7-foot developmental talent Jackson Andrews.
+- In late 2010, after his FaceHeel Turn, Tyson Kidd appeared on RAW with a new bodyguard, 7-foot developmental talent Jackson Andrews.
 Andrews, for all of his size and intimidation, was as green as grass, and after about 4 weeks, following Kidd losing a match to Mark Henry, Andrews sustained a World's Strongest Slam from Henry and returned to developmental limbo, where he would be released soon after, never to be mentioned or talked about again.

-If not for CM Punk's throwaway lamentations, those who don't check WWE corporate statements would probably be ignorant about guys like Festus/Luke Gallows, Mike Knox and Vladimir Kozlov getting 'future endeavored'.
-Nor would they be aware of John Morrison, Melina, Gail Kim or the Bella Twins just up and leaving.
+- If not for CM Punk's throwaway lamentations, those who don't check WWE corporate statements would probably be ignorant about guys like Festus/Luke Gallows, Mike Knox and Vladimir Kozlov getting 'future endeavored'.
+Nor would they be aware of John Morrison, Melina Perez, Gail Kim or the Bella Twins just up and leaving.

 - Or, in the case, of the Bellas, returning out of nowhere either.